Halfbrowse/Url_checker/readme.md

 ### Environment Setup

-CD into the repo and run $ python -m venv venv on windows or $ python3 -m venv venv on linux.
+CD into the repo and run `python -m venv venv` on windows or `python3 -m venv venv` on linux.

-Run $ source venv/bin/activate to activate the virtual environment.
+Run `source venv/bin/activate` to activate the virtual environment on linux.

+Run `venv\Scripts\activate` on windows.

-Run $ pip install -r requirements.txt to install the required packages.
+Run `pip install -r requirements.txt` to install the required packages.

 ### Setting Up the Database

-Run $ python initialise_db.py to create the database.
+Run `python initialise_db.py` to create the database.

 ### Admin Panel

-Run $ streamlit run app.py to start the admin panel.
+Run `streamlit run app.py` to start the admin panel.

+The database will be empty so you will need to use the form to populate the database.

 If you have a csv file to upload just click/drag & drop onto the file uploader at the bottom of the page.